-This course prepares the radiologist assistant for clinical medical imaging of the chest and non-contrast studies of the abdomen.
+This course prepares the radiologist assistant for clinical medical imaging of the chest.
 Students complete reading and writing assignments, take online quizzes, participate in classroom and online discussions, do research, and make presentations on assigned topics.
 Students also participate in rigorous in-class image reviews to demonstrate their understanding of the course content.